dai-shi/will-this-react-global-state-work-in-concurrent-rendering/README.md

 PORT=8080 npm run jest
 ```

-You can also run it by opening `http://localhost:8080` in your browser,
+You can also test it by opening `http://localhost:8080/#react-redux`
-and click the button very quickly. (check console log)
+in your browser, and click the button very quickly. (check the console log)

 ## Result